francofor/Naxos/README.md

 Then it is simulated the key exchange according to the following steps:

-1. A calculates the public key pkA.
+0. pkA and pkB are calculated from skA and skB respectively.
+   PKI distributes identities, secret and public keys.
-2. A generate the ephemeral key and calculates X=g\*H(eskA,skA)
+1. A generate the ephemeral key and calculates X=g\*H(eskA,skA)
-3. A sends to B the identity IdA, pkA (in real life they are usually already note to B) and X.
-The sending is simulated by a printout in the console.
-4. B receives IdA, pkA and X.
+2. A sends X to B.
-5. B checks that pkA and X are on the curve, otherwise there is an error.
+3. B receives X and checks that pkA and X are on the curve, otherwise there is an error.
-6. B calculates the public key pkB.
-7. B generates the ephemeral key and calculates Y\*H(eskA,skA), A, B)
+4. B generates the ephemeral key and calculates Y\*H(eskA,skA), IdA, IdB)
-8. B sends to A the identity IdB, pkB (in real life they are usually already note to A) and Y.
-The sending is simulated by a printout in the console.
+5. B sends Y to A.
-9. A checks that pkB and Y are on the curve, otherwise there is an error.
+6. A checks that pkB and Y are on the curve, otherwise there is an error.
-10. A calculates Ka=H(Y\*skA, pkB\*H(eskA,skA), Y\*H(eskA,skA), IdA, IdB).
-If there is no error (the point is on the curve) it can star using it.
+7. A calculates Ka=H(Y\*skA, pkB\*H(eskA,skA), Y\*H(eskA,skA), IdA, IdB).
+If there is no error (the point is on the curve) it can start using it.
-11. In the example Ka is printed in the console.
-12. B calculates Kb=H(pkA\*H(eskB,skB), X\*skB, X\*H(eskB,skB), IdA, IdB).
-If there is no error (the point is on the curve) it can star using it.
+8. B calculates Kb=H(pkA\*H(eskB,skB), X\*skB, X\*H(eskB,skB), IdA, IdB).
+If there is no error (the point is on the curve) it can start using it.

-13. In the example Kb is printed in the console.
+The sending of identities and keys is simulated by a printout in the console.
+Ka and Kb are printed in the console and compared to verify that there are no errors.

 # Basic usage